Questions about campaign finance

 - Are campaign funds subject to income taxes?

-- I am a lobbyist, do I file with the Commissioner of Elections?
+- I am a lobbyist, do I file with the State Election Commissioner?

-- I am a candidate for a Federal office; do I file reports with the Commissioner of Elections?
+- I am a candidate for a Federal office; do I file reports with the State Election Commissioner?

 - What are the rules about signs?